A friend of ours passed away a couple weeks ago, so I’d like to dedicate this post to him.

 We weren’t very close.
 I could probably count the number of times we spent time together on two hands.
 But what always impressed me was the passion he put into his food.

 He didn’t know it then, but Daniel was an early mentor of mine.
 He didn’t necessarily show me the ropes or share recipes.
 He didn’t teach me any fancy tricks, he didn’t explicitly encourage me to continue cooking.
-He simply cared about what entered his body.
+He simply cared about what entered his body with his entire body.

 Daniel smoked the meats for the restaurant I worked.
 He smoked pork shoulders after a dry rub, let them smoke overnight in a pit in his backyard as I recall.
 When he delivered them to the restaurant we warmed them in the oven, pulled apart the stringy mess, basted it with a vinegary mixture of brown sugar and red pepper flakes.
 It was, and is, one of the best pulled pork sandwiches I’ve ever had.